jonatanpalaciosacevedo/drone-circus/README.md

 # [IMPORTANT!]
 If this error shows after installing requirements.txt:

-AttributeError: partially initialized module 'cv2' ...
-has no attribute 'gapi_wip_gst_GStreamerPipeline' (most likely due to a circular import)
+AttributeError: partially initialized module 'cv2' has no attribute 'gapi_wip_gst_GStreamerPipeline' (most likely due to a circular import)

 --> Delete all open-cv packages installed and then install the required version of open-cv again.

-It should be only one package of open-cv installed.
+It should be only ONE package of open-cv installed.